 Supporting All Saints Church, Boughton Aluph

 From Anglo-Saxon times to the present day All Saints has been replaced, enlarged and enhanced.
 Most recently the South

 porch with its unique Tudor fireplace has been re-opened, the South transept window (bricked up since WW2) restored by the Stour Music Festival, and a fine new organ provided by Canterbury Diocese.
-In addition large sums of money have been
+In addition huge sums of money have been

 spent on repairing and conserving the windows and other features of one of the South East’s finest pilgrim churches.

 Financing this has become increasingly difficult for the thirty or so on the electoral roll, as they are also responsible for St Christopher’s at Boughton Lees, another old building used regularly during the colder months.
 The Friends of All Saints was formed by people willing to give an annual donation (suggested £20) to support this ancient church.
 Friends receive a periodical newsletter of progress and information on forthcoming events.
 If you would like to become a Friend please contact Robert P Oliver who will email you details: telephone 01233 623761 or email: email@example.com

 THE WAR MEMORIAL AT ALL SAINTS

 2014, the centenary of the start of World War 1, saw a huge amount of press and TV coverage focusing naturally enough on the vast human cost.
 2018 was just as intense if not more so, and 11 November, marking the centenary of the Armistice, saw hundreds of special activities and acts of recognition in football grounds, schools and many public places.